PreventionBy Mayo Clinic Staff

-- Select bedding carefully.
+- Keep the crib as bare as possible.
 Use a firm mattress and avoid placing your baby on thick, fluffy padding, such as lambskin or a thick quilt.
+Don't leave pillows, fluffy toys or stuffed animals in the crib.
 These may interfere with breathing if your baby's face presses against them.
-For the same reason, don't use bumper pads or leave pillows, fluffy toys or stuffed animals in your infant's crib.